rblack42/cosc2325.sp19/docs/_sources/appendix/tools/01-installing-gvim.rst.txt

 There are literally dozens of outstanding editors for professional programmers available either commercially, or free on the Internet.
 Choosing one is a challenge, and can lead to religious wars if you try to claim that you choice is the *best*.
-I choose to use an editor that is available on almost every Unix like system (including Linux) and has been around for many years.
-That editor is a version of **vi**.
+I choose to use an editor that is available for almost every system where you are likely to want to run an editor.
+That editor is a version of **vim**, which has been around for many years.
 For Windows platforms, the specific editor I use is called gVim_, and it is installed on the lab machines.

 gVim_ is a free editor available from http://www.vim.org.
 This particular